CuriosityGym/Arduino-Sketches/SD-Card-Data-Logger/README.md

  SD card temperature logger
- This example shows how to log data from LM35 temperature sensor to an SD card using the SD library.
+ This example shows how to log data from LM35 temperature sensor to an SD card using the SdFat library.
  In this example we have created a CSV file with the temperature values every one minute for 15 minutes.
 This interval rate and duration is configurable.
  If there is existing file, then it will create new file with different name.